Celebrating God's Faithfulness! Welcome!

 Grace Reading Group:

-Join Grace for a deep dive into Mind OF The Maker by Dorothy Sayers.
+Join Grace for a deep dive into Mind Of The Maker by Dorothy Sayers.
 The book is about looking into God as a model for all our creative activities and pattering our lives in the image of the Trinity.
 Join us every Sunday except on second Sunday..

 Third Thursday: Our meetings will resume in April.